 The most common symptoms of a dog having sensitive stomach are:

 - Vomiting (that occurs regularly; not just occasional throw up)

 - Diarrhea (regularly loose stools are likely caused by stomach issues)

 - Flatulence (dogs that pass gas very often may have an issue with the diet)

-9 Tips on How to Feed Dogs With Sensitive Stomachs and Stomach Problems
+How to Feed Dogs with Sensitive Stomach